brianxk/automated-website-opener/README.md

 - Up-to-date Chrome installation

 NOTE: While a up-to-date Chrome installation is required, chromedriver itself is *not* required.
 The Python script will automatically download the latest chromedriver.

+Future goals:
+- parallel processing

+Please don't hesitate to reach out if you wish to help implement future goals!